Chapter 1: Introduction to Templates

 foo(s);

-And then try compile the program again and you should see the following errors:
+And then try to compile the program again and you should see the following errors:

 $ g++ error_checking_template.cpp -o error_checking_template